top of page

 Convertible Note Valuation Caps: Necessary or Evil?

-A valuation cap limits the monetary value of the company that is used when converting notes to equity.
-So, if the value of your company exceeds the valuation cap when it’s time to convert notes to equity, the early investors will effectively get to buy shares at a lower price than newer investors, because the price per share for the early investors will be calculated based on a lower value (i.e., the valuation cap) for the company.
+A valuation cap limits the company valuation that's used when converting notes to equity.
+In other words, if the value of your company exceeds the valuation cap when it’s time to convert notes to equity, the early investors will effectively get to buy shares at a lower price than newer investors, because the price per share for the early investors will be calculated based on a lower value (i.e., the valuation cap) for the company.

-This is a nice way to sweeten the pot for early, seed-round investors who are taking on more risk than those who invest later when the company is more stable.
+This is a nice way to sweeten the pot for early startup investors who are taking on more risk than those who invest later when the company is more stable.

 Let’s say you’ve issued $200,000 in convertible notes during a seed round, and they’re set to convert to equity after a subsequent round of financing raises more than $1M.
 The notes have no discount but do have a valuation cap of $5M.